shazly333/Flash-Chat/README.md

   Add Friend to your group chat:
   -----------

-  - To add new friend to your group chat, press on the Add Friend button on the upper right side of the screen then enter the email of your friend.
+  - To add new friend to your group chat, press on the Add Friend button on the upper right side of the screen then enter the email of your friend (you can add more friends as you want).

     <p align="center">
       <img src="images/addfriend.png" width = "200">